llvm/circt/docs/Dialects/Comb/RationaleComb.md

 We agreed that we'd revisit in the future if there were a specific reason to add it.
 Until then we represent the `array_create`/`array_get` pattern for frontends that want to generate this.

+### Undefined behavior for division

+`divu` and `divs` have undefined behavior when the numerator is 0.
+It is expected that a frontend will use additional operations to implement the semantics required for that language.
+For example, system verilog returns an `x` on divide by zero, thus its representation may be `mux(denominator == 0, sv.constantx, divu(numerator,denominator))` whereas VHDL has a runtime-trap in simulation, thus it may require `if(denominator==0) { assert() } else { divu(numerator,denominator)} ` and FIRRTL requires division by zero to return 0, so it may require `mux(denominator==0, 0, divu(numerator,denominator))`.

+Since division in general is very rare in real synthesizable HW, circt doesn't make much effort to optimize divide by zero (nor even division in general, as previously mentioned).
+Any guard to implement a specific semantic should by itself cause the actual divide by constant zero to be dead code.

 ## Endianness: operand ordering and internal representation